csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 As it does for **some**, SQL also allows _<_ **all**, _<_\= **all**, _\>_\= **all**, = **all**, and _<>_ **all** comparisons.
 As an exercise, verify that _<>_ **all** is identical to **not in**, whereas = **all** is _not_ the same as **in**.

-As another example of set comparisons, consider the query “Find the depart- ments that have the highest average salary.”
+As another example of set comparisons, consider the query “Find the departments that have the highest average salary.”
 We begin by writing a query to find all average salaries, and then nest it as a subquery of a larger query that finds

 8The keyword **any** is synonymous to **some** in SQL.
 Early versions of SQL allowed only **any**.
 Later versions added the alternative **some** to avoid the linguistic ambiguity of the word _any_ in English.